-The University prepares its consolidated financial statements in accordance with the Not-for-Profit Entities Topic of the FASB ASC.
-Under its revenue recognition provisions, contributions received, including unconditional promises to give (pledges), are recognized by the University as revenues at their fair values.
+Contributions received, including unconditional promises to give (pledges), are recognized by the University as revenues at their fair values.
 Private gifts, including unconditional promises to give, are recognized as revenues in the period received.
 Conditional promises to give are not included in revenue until the conditions are substantially met.
 Pledges receivable due in more than one year are recorded at the present value of the estimated future cash flows.